-Every August the 600 ninth graders who will make up M-A’s freshman class descend on campus a day before school starts to get their schedule, meet their peers, and tour the campus.
+Every August, the 600 ninth graders who will make up M-A’s freshman class descend on campus a day before the official start of school, to get their schedule, meet their peers, and tour the school.
 Run by Leadership, the day is normally raccuos and lively, helping to build spirit amongst the freshman class.
 However, due to the COVID-19 pandemic, significant changes were made to this year’s freshman orientation.
-The cohorts of PTA volunteers and leadership students who normally lead new freshmen on tours of the campus and provide them with their schedules, were replaced with social distance signs, glass shields, and a few volunteers in masks.
+The cohorts of PTA volunteers and leadership students who normally lead new freshmen on tours of the campus and provide them with their schedules, were replaced with social distance signs, glass shields, and a few staff-members in masks.
 Split up over the course of a week, rather than the usual one day affair, at any one time there were probably no more than 25 freshmen on campus.

 According to junior Leadership student Devin Leslie who helped coordinate the orientation, “Although this year’s orientation was different from previous ones, I feel like we were able to deliver a more personalized experience to each freshman.
 The one silver-lining to this [orientation] was that the 9th graders were able to meet with and have conversations with staff and Admin, something that didn’t always happen previously.
 Overall, I feel like this went pretty successfully.”

 Unlike previous orientations, freshmen were given their textbooks and shown how to use their student ID to login to Canvas.
 This was done to help ease the transition to starting high school in distance-learning.
 Freshman Zahara Agarwal said, “I think orientation was pretty well organized and safe.
 I just wish they had given us a little more information on what would be happening there.
 I ended up biking home with 6 textbooks!
 Overall though, I feel pretty prepared and I am super excited to start high school.”